Minimum wage: Setting minimum wage

 Among the indicators that might be used to establish an initial minimum wage rate are ones that minimize the loss of jobs while preserving international competitiveness.
 Among these are general economic conditions as measured by real and nominal gross domestic product; inflation; labor supply and demand; wage levels, distribution and differentials; employment terms; productivity growth; labor costs; business operating costs; the number and trend of bankruptcies; economic freedom rankings; standards of living and the prevailing average wage rate.

-In the business sector, concerns include the expected increased cost of doing business, threats to profitability, rising levels of unemployment (and subsequent higher government expenditure on welfare benefits raising tax rates), and the possible knock-on effects to the wages of more experienced workers who might already be earning the new statutory minimum wage, or slightly more.
-Among workers and their representatives, political considerations weigh in as labor leaders seek to win support by demanding the highest possible rate.
+In the business sector, concerns include the expected increased cost of doing business, threats to profitability, rising levels of unemployment (and subsequent higher government expenditure on welfare benefits, raising tax rates), and the possible knock-on effects to the wages of more experienced workers who might already be earning the new statutory minimum wage, or slightly more.
 Other concerns include purchasing power, inflation indexing and standardized working hours.

 Impact of minimum wage on income inequality and poverty

 Minimum wage policies have been debated for their impact on income inequality and poverty levels.
-Proponents argue that raising the minimum wage can help reduce income disparities, enabling low-income workers to afford basic necessities and contribute to the overall economy.
+Proponents argue that raising the minimum wage can help reduce income disparities, enabling low-income workers to afford necessities and contribute to the overall economy.
 Higher minimum wages may also have a ripple effect, pushing up wages for those earning slightly above the minimum wage.

 However, opponents contend that minimum wage increases can lead to job losses, particularly for low-skilled and entry-level workers, as businesses may be unable to afford higher labor costs and may respond by cutting jobs or hours.
 They also argue that minimum wage increases may not effectively target those living in poverty, as many minimum wage earners are secondary earners in households with higher incomes.
 Some studies suggest that targeted income support programs, such as the Earned Income Tax Credit (EITC) in the United States, may be more effective in addressing poverty.

+A 2025 National Bureau of Economic Research (NBER) working paper estimates a 2.7–3.6% relative decline in California's fast-food employment compared to the rest of the U.S. from September 2023 to September 2024 following an increase in the state's minimum wage from $16 to $20 per hour.
+The median estimate is about 18,000 jobs that would have existed without the policy.

+Revised Bureau of Labor Statistics (BLS) data, analyzed in reports from Beacon Economics/Pepperdine (2025) and others, indicate job losses ranging from 10,000 to 23,000 in 2024, with California's sector declining by 3.2% while national fast-food employment grew slightly.

 The effectiveness of minimum wage policies in reducing income inequality and poverty remains a subject of ongoing debate and research.